Lucas04-nhr/HUST-China_2024/wiki/safety.md

 ### Microbiological Safety

-a) According to ATCC, the chassis organisms we have selected, such as *Escherichia coli* BL21 and *Pseudomonas putida* KT2440, can be used in a BSL 1 laboratory.
+1. According to ATCC, the chassis organisms we have selected, such as *Escherichia coli* BL21 and *Pseudomonas putida* KT2440, can be used in a BSL 1 laboratory.
 The general principles of microbiological and biomedical laboratory biosafety specify that BSL 1 is appropriate for microorganisms known to have no pathogenic effects on healthy adults.

-{% include figure.html image="https://static.igem.wiki/teams/5175/resources/safety/safety-01.png" alt="" caption="Fig 1.
+  {% include figure.html image="https://static.igem.wiki/teams/5175/resources/safety/safety-01.webp" alt="" caption="Fig 1.
 Microbiological Safety(BL21), Microbiological Safety(DH5α)and Microbiological Safety(KT2440)" %}

-b) E.coli DH5α are used in our experimental processes.
+2. E.coli DH5α are used in our experimental processes.
 DH5α is a preferred choice for cloning vectors, Our use of the bacteria strictly adheres to experimental operating procedures and laboratory safety guidelines.

 ### Reagents Safety